romi1502/score-informed-source-separation/README.md

 You should then be able to use any functions or scripts in this directory.
 You can test the code using the script script_SISS.m (might take a little while)

-If you experience any troubles, send an email to: romain.hennequin@polytechnique.org

 ## License